 But the fox had heard his voice before, and exclaimed,

 "I could have been scared if I had not heard your bray."

-❋ Kings and nobility learnt how to get impressive by clothes and hermine and stuff, whereas the much simple-minded donkey failed along such a vein.
+❋ Kings and nobility learnt how to get impressive by clothes and hermine and stuff, and weapons.

 ❋ Don't put on airs if you can do without it.